tpiliposian/tpiliposian/README.md

 - 👋 Hi, I’m @tpiliposian
-- 👀 I’m interested in web3 security
+- 👀 I’m blockchain security researcher
 - 📫 You can reach me on https://www.linkedin.com/in/tpiliposyan/

 <!---